dbiservices/yak/README.md

 ## Demo

-Access our YaK Core demo environment to get a straightforward and fast introduction!
+Access our YaK Core demo environment to get a straightforward and fast introduction! <br>
 Try it, to see how it works in real life.

 | Steps                                                        |
 | ----------------------------------------------------------- |